 Oregonians also live in a state that provides no advanced warnings when it comes to toxic chemical use.
-There is currently nothing in place that even requires Oregon, nor it’s many agencies designed to “protect” our water, air, land, food and citizens to offer advanced warning of scheduled toxic chemical applications.
-At least nothing of any significance.
-The only current source of information pertains to forestry practices, through ODF (Oregon Dept. of Forestry) Notifications.
-(See Notifications/Subscriptions) However, this information is without specifics, no specific chemicals to be used, and more importantly, when they will be.
-Even after the fact, this information is not in the public domain, even for those with health issues or concerns.
-We also have to pay to subscribe to this lack of information.
-Thus aside from a “Warning” sign hopefully in our schools or parks when sprayed, we are left in the dark with no protections in place, whether choosing or needing to avoid toxic chemicals due to health issues.
+There is currently nothing in place that even requires Oregon, nor it’s many agencies designed to “protect” the health of our air, water, soil, food and citizens, to offer advanced warning of scheduled toxic chemical applications.
+Certainly nothing of any significance.
+The only current source of information pertains to forestry practices used by the timber industry through ODF (Oregon Dept. of Forestry) ‘Notifications’.
+(See Notifications/Subscriptions) However, this ‘Notification’ is without specifics of any kind, other than location.
+Noting multiple chemicals that ‘may be used’, but more importantly not when they will be sprayed.
+Even after the fact, this information is not in the public domain, a real concern for those with health issues.
+We also ironically are forced to pay to subscribe to this lack of information.
+Thus, aside from a “Warning” sign hopefully in our schools or parks when sprayed, we are left in the dark with no protections in place, whether choosing or needing to avoid toxic chemicals due to health issues.
 Let alone, anyone simply not wanting to potentially be exposed.
-There are zero protections for the citizens of this state.
+There are zero protections for the citizens of this state from pesticides.

 There are serious questions and concerns:

-Our concerns relate to all of the above, but are significantly based on the fact these chemicals are now invading the bodies of fellow citizens, as well as our fish bearing streams.
-We have researched the risks and the multitude of health factors relative to these toxins.
-The HEALTH of the very air we breathe, along with our water, fish habitats, animal habitats, our bats, bees, forests, food, our elderly, and our CHILDREN are ALL being threatened in one way or another and in jeopardy based on our research.
-We have determined from the readily available science, case studies and long history of these poisons, as well as serious issues relative to the state’s investigation itself, that ALL of our questions are more than valid.
+Our concerns relate to all of the above, but are significantly based on the fact these chemicals are now invading the bodies of fellow citizens, fish bearing streams, and known animals in Cedar Valley.
+We have researched the risks and the multitude of health factors related to these poisons.
+The health of the air we breathe, our water resources, fish habitats, animal habitats, our bats, bees, forests, food, our elderly, and our CHILDREN, life itself, is being threatened with chemical trespass in one way or another.
+We have determined from the readily available science, case studies and long history of these poisons in our state, as well as serious issues relative to the state’s “investigation” (*s), or rather lack of, that ALL of our questions as well as our concerns are more than valid.

-We must note: Precious Dirt does not for a minute claim to be an expert nor hold degrees in any of the fields relative to this subject matter.
-Again, the science is prevalent and readily available, as is the history on this topic.
-We invite and encourage all who read these pages to please not simply accept or rely upon what we offer.
-We do our utmost to post only accurate and truthful information, but do have a bias, as we are sharing our experiences, our history, our lives.
-We prefer and recommend you do your own homework and study of these issues.
-The truth IS out there, for all who seek.
-We simply ask you pursue this important information, for in one way or another toxic chemical poisons will affect us ALL, sooner or later.
+We also must note: Precious Dirt does not claim to be experts nor do we hold degrees in any of the fields relative to this subject matter.
+Again, the science is prevalent and readily available, as is the history on these topics.
+We invite and encourage all who read these pages not to simply accept or rely upon what we offer.
+We do our utmost to post only accurate and truthful information, but we do have a bias in that we live within this toxic realm.
+We are sharing our research, experience, history, and lives.
+We prefer and recommend however, those reading these pages do their own research, homework and study of these issues.
+The truth is available for all who seek.
+We simply ask you pursue this important information for toxic chemical poisons are now everywhere.

 “It’s always so easy to assume that someone else is taking care of things.
 People say, we wouldn’t be allowed to use pesticides if they were dangerous.
 It just isn’t so.
 Trusting so-called authority is not enough.
 A sense of personal responsibility is what we desperately need.” — Rachel Carson “The Gentle Storm Center,” Life Magazine, Oct.
 12, 1962